DLR-RY/FMU4FOAM/docs/pages/doc/doc_OfasFMU.md

 ```

-The FMU standard defines for us three relevant causalities:
+The FMU standard defines three relevant causalities:

 - input -> input parameters that change in time (assume to be REAL aka floats)
-- output -> input parameters that change in time (assume to be REAL aka floats)
+- output -> output parameters that change in time (assume to be REAL aka floats)
 - parameter -> set at the start of the simulation and does not change (strings, float, interges, boolean)

-NOTE: FMI standard 2.0 only allows for scalar not fields so an OpenFOAM vector would be 3 input variables (This will change in 3.0)
+NOTE: FMI standard 2.0 only allows for scalar data transfer but does not support data fields so an OpenFOAM vector would be 3 input variables (This will change in FMI 3.0)

-In the exampled above we specify following causalities:
+In the example above we specify following causalities:

 - input:
     - Qin